Bulla, Victoria: Present day

 The town centre of Bulla contains a large reserve which includes a sports centre, tennis club and community centre.
-This reserve is home to the Tullamarine Live Steam Society, who maintain a miniature railway which is open to the public on the first and third Sunday afternoon of each month, with a monthly market on the third Sunday between 9am and 3pm with train rides all day.
+This reserve is home to the Tullamarine Live Steam Society, who maintain a miniature railway which is open to the public on the first and third Sunday afternoon of each month, with a monthly market on the third Sunday between 9 am and 3 pm with train rides all day.
 It also contains hotel-motel accommodation and a country fire station.

 The ABS reported in 2001 that 12% of the town's residents are of Italian descent.
 A Calabria Club is located on Uniting Lane.

 Next to the former Shire's bluestone hall in the main street of Bulla is the Alister Clark Memorial Rose Garden.
 Alister Clark, who was the Shire's president several times and whose house 'Glenara' lies on Deep Creek in the old Shire of Bulla, was the most prolific and best known of Australian rose breeders.
 The garden, created and maintained by local volunteers, has a nearly complete collection of his surviving roses.